wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

     --enable-frozen-string-literal

 One way or another, it's quite probable that you will encounter some bugs.
+Mainly because you are relying in 3rd party gems that are not prepared for immutable strings.
+Ruby ecosystem will need some time to adapt to this new feature, once most popular gems start to adapt frozen string literals the transition will be smoother.

-Lets run a quick example, create a file named `replace.rb` with the following lines
+Let's run a quick example, create a file named `replace.rb` with the following
+lines:

 {% codeblock lang:ruby %}
   str = "abcde"